Buyer’s Guide to Force Plates

 The overwhelming majority of force plate users in health and performance settings perform tests in four main categories:

-Each of these categories of test can be automatically and comprehensively analysed using ForceDecks force plates and the sophisticated software that powers it.
+Each of these categories of tests can be automatically and comprehensively analyzed using ForceDecks force plates and the sophisticated software that powers it.

-Important note: If you wish to perform balance assessments, you will need to choose a force plate model that can measure centre of pressure (CoP), which is available in ForceDecks but not in all uniaxial brands and models.
+Important Note: If you wish to perform balance assessments, you will need to choose a force plate model that can measure CoP, which is available in ForceDecks but not in all uniaxial brands and models.

-A more complex set up, such as triaxial plates, is likely to be overkill for these types of movements, unless you are interested in analysing gait, running or other multi-planar movements.
+A more complex setup, such as triaxial plates, is likely to be overkill for these types of movements unless you are interested in analyzing gait, running or other multi-planar movements.

 What data (and which metrics) do you want to analyze?